unicef/publicgoods-toolkit/adoptability.md

   until after the vulnerability is fixed and a new release of the product has been made.
-(This means that such reports are not normal, publicly-posted bug tickets -- a rare exception to the rule that information in an open source project is all publicly visible.)
+(This means that such reports are not normal, publicly-posted bug tickets -- a rare exception to the rule that information in an open-source project is all publicly visible.)

   HOWTO: Look at the project's web site or documentation to see what it says about reporting security vulnerabilities, and, if